k2view-academy/K2View-Academy/articles/39_fabric_catalog/99_neo4j_linux_installation_guide.md

 <studio>

-# Neo4j Installation Guide
+# Neo4j Installation for Linux

 The neo4j is required for using the Fabric Discovery and Catalog solution, when working in a Desktop Studio.
-This document provides a step-by-step guide on how to install **neo4j** on Linux.
+This document provides a step-by-step guide on how to **install neo4j on Linux**.